mihaelpuljak/one-click-hugo-cms/site/content/post/revisum-signs-contract-with-hamag.md

   Innovations and Investments to research feasibility and make a proof of concept project in new media Mixed Reality.
 We were happy to be selected in PoC7 and we are looking forward to make innovative idea to life using Magic Leap One mixed reality glasses.
-PoC bridges the gap from research to commercialization to build a prototype of products that could then be used to solicit investments for further development.
 image: /img/POC.jpg
 ---
 .